ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/GetFunctionCalledName.md

 Get the name of the function that is being called.

+If no function is being called, an empty string is returned.

 ## Method Signature

 ```
 GetFunctionCalledName()
 ```

 ### Arguments

 This function does not accept any arguments

 ## Examples